 During the United Nations Climate Change Conference in Marrakesh, Construction21 announced the 10 international winners of the United Nations Climate Change Award.

-104 buildings and 25 eco-districs from all over the world competed in this edition.
+104 buildings and 25 eco-districts from all over the world competed in this edition.

-To determine the winners, 57 experts were mobilized during the national phase of the contest, then during the international phase.
+To determine the winners, 57 experts were mobilised during the national phase of the contest, then during the international phase.
 Thousands of professionals also voted online.

 Joan was at the GBCS Award ceremony in Marrakech to receive the award.
 Joan was given the opportunity to deliver a speech and a video was shown about the project.

 Marrakech 2016 – United Nations Climate Change Conference COP22